tkompare/chicagoflushots/README.md

 has been my advocate and full partner on the inside.
 Without his advocacy, this fairly unique relationship and this application would not work.

-##ERRATA
-'CDPH_HC_Logo.jpg', 'healthychicago_small_trans.png', and
-'healthychicago_small_trans_bw.png' image files are for the City of Chicago's own use and **do not fall under the license found on LICENSE.TXT.**
-You must replace it in your own implementation.
-It is left here to help you use this code.

-This code should be fairly easy to take and use by other government agencies offering flu shot clinic events.
-If you would like any advice on implementing this code, drop me a line.

 ##CODE REPOSITORY NOTES
 I have been exceptionally terrible at organizing the code repository for Chicago Flu Shots and it has not gotten proper love over the last few years.
 I plan on